We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • Pricing: Tests can range in price from $45 for a single test to more than $100 for a comprehensive panel.
 Consider what tests you need and whether you want to bundle them together to get the best value.
 If you are interested in free or lower cost herpes tests, there are resources available.

-Talk with a healthcare professional if you notice any sores on or around your genitals.
+Also talk with a healthcare professional if you notice any sores on or around your genitals.
 Other STIs, like syphilis, can look like herpes but need different treatments.
 Treatment is needed to prevent complications and transmission.

 Any of these tests could be a good choice if you’re comfortable taking your own blood sample.
 It can take up to 5 days to get your results online.

-Getting tested can prevent oral herpes from spreading to the genital area.
+Getting tested can help prevent oral herpes from spreading to the genital area.
 It can also protect your sexual partners from contracting the virus.
 With quick and discreet at-home herpes testing, you can help keep yourself and others safe.